 Making fresh, homemade cannoli cream is easier than you think.
-You’ll be filling cannoli in no time with my How to Make Cannoli Cream tutorial and this cannoli recipe!
+You’ll be filling shells in no time with my How to Make Cannoli Cream tutorial!

 Buckle up, folks because today I’m showing you how to make cannoli cream!
-Cannoli is my all-time favorite dessert, and they are very popular during the Easter season (especially if you love back east).
-This cannoli cream recipe is the newest installment in my #SpringEats blog series.
+Italian pastries are my favorite, and this is my all-time favorite dessert.
+They are very popular during the Easter season (especially if you live back east).
+This recipe is the first in my Cannoli Week blog series.

-I love a good cannoli, but sadly they’re hard to find here in Southern California.
-Over the years this Connecticut girl has learned how make Cannoli out of necessity.
-My recipe for cannoli cream is every bit as good as what you can get back east.
+I love a good cannoli, but sadly they’re hard to find outside of the Northeast.
+Over the years this Connecticut girl has learned how to make Cannoli out of necessity.
+My recipe for the filling is every bit as good as what you can get back east.

-- To fill the Cannoli shells with the Cannoli cream I use a piping bag and a coupler.
+- To fill the pastry shells with the filling I use a pastry bag and a coupler.
 That’s it.
 I don’t use an icing tip, because the mini chocolate chips tend to clog it.

 Let’s take a minute to discuss Cannoli shells: